sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Main:**
 	* **Improvement:** The extension autoloader now uses namespaces rather than class names.
 		* This changes all extensions' base structure.
-		* This speeds up autoloading twofold, because it no longer has to manipulate the class name.
+		* This speeds up auto-loading twofold, because it no longer has to manipulate the class name.
 	* **Improvement:** The layout no longer is a massive stack of repaintable flexboxes, but is now split up instead on scroll-point.
 		* This fixes a layout performance issue, most prominently seen in Google Chrome.
 Because it no longer has to repaint 20+ full-screen flexboxes on miniscule height variation changes when scrolling.
 	* **Improvement:** This plugin has now been tested against xDebug to eliminate common errors, performance culprits, and resource hogs.